Video Streaming Platform News: What You Missed in 2019

 Finally, VR streaming has been on the rise as well.
 VR is an up-and-coming technology that’s seeing increasing adoption.
 Rising processing power in devices and faster internet speeds are enabling increased quality and usage of VR.
 We expect to see VR streaming become common in a few more years.

-Relatedly, companies like Selvz have been expanding VR options.
+Companies like Selvz have been expanding VR options.
 Selvz offers a VR-OTT media player to help companies expand their video content into VR.
-They do this via the DaCast video streaming platform.
-Trials and early adoption have continued throughout 2018.
+They do this via the Dacast video streaming platform.
+Trials and early adoption have continued.
 Today, it’s a great time to experiment with this option!

-As you can see, 2017 was a big year for live streaming.
+As you can see, 2019 has been a big year for live streaming.
 Iterative change is pushing live streaming steadily forward.
 Each year, quality is better than the year before.
 Adoption is also steadily rising.
-Live streaming via a video streaming platform, like the DaCast OVP, is now more mainstream than ever before.
+Live streaming via a video streaming platform, like the Dacast OVP, is now more mainstream than ever before.

 On that note, it’s a great time to be involved with live streaming through a video streaming platform.
 Business is booming, which is leading to satisfied users and successful broadcasters.
 The rise of video APIs has opened up new creative business possibilities.
 We hope this article has helped you understand the trends and changes that have informed the live streaming industry today.

-If you haven’t tested the DaCast video streaming platform yet, register now for a 30-day free trial (no credit card required).
+If you haven’t tested the Dacast video streaming platform yet, register now for a 14-day free trial (no credit card required).

 Any questions, additions, or thoughts?
 Let us know in the comments section below.
 We love to hear from our readers and will do our best to respond to every comment.
 For regular tips on live streaming, feel free to join our LinkedIn group.